pololu/motoron-python/README.md

 other systems as long as they have Python 3 and either the [smbus2] library (for I&sup2;C) or the [pySerial] library (for UART serial).
-The smbus2 library generally only works on single-board Linux machines with an I&sup;C bus.
+The smbus2 library generally only works on single-board Linux machines with an I&sup2;C bus.
 The pySerial library works on a wide variety of platforms.

 This library does **not** support Python 2.